Skip to main content

 • Specialized assessments for high-risk groups and aging clients

-They are also refining the assessment process based on feedback from assessors and their interactions with healthcare providers and facilities.
+They are also refining the assessment process based on feedback from assessors and their interactions with health care providers and facilities.
 This ensures the program adapts to better meet beneficiary needs.

 Related healthcare insights